catchsubu/DependencyInjectionTutorial/README.md

 ## ❓ FAQ

+### Q: Which version should I start with?
+**A:** Start with **.NET Framework** (net472) if you're learning DI basics.
+Then move to **.NET Core** to see modern practices.

 ### Q: Do I need to know Autofac before starting?
 **A:** No!
 This tutorial starts from scratch and explains everything.
-Autofac is introduced in the second approach.
+Autofac is introduced in the second approach for Framework.

+### Q: What's the difference between Autofac and Microsoft.Extensions.DI?
+**A:** Autofac is a third-party container with advanced features.
+Microsoft.Extensions.DI is built-in and simpler, perfect for modern .NET Core apps.

 ### Q: Can I use this in production?
 **A:** This is a tutorial project for learning.
-For production, use industry-standard DI containers like Autofac, Ninject, or the built-in .NET Core DI.
+For production, use industry-standard practices with proper DI containers.

-### Q: Why use `.NET Framework` instead of `.NET Core`?
+### Q: Why both .NET Framework and .NET Core?
-**A:** This tutorial covers `.NET Framework 4.7.2` for educational purposes.
-The concepts apply to all .NET versions.
+**A:** To show you that DI concepts are universal, but implementations differ between platforms.

 ### Q: What if I get compilation errors?
 **A:** Make sure all NuGet packages are restored.
 Run `nuget restore` in the Package Manager Console.